 Doors, hood, trunk lid latches all functional.

-Car numbers (an identifying number chosen by the driver) must be at least 12 inches high, on both sides of the car and in a contrasting color to ease in car identification.
+Car numbers (IDENTIFYING NUMBER CHOSEN BY THE DRIVER DURING REGISTRATION PROCESS) must be at least 12 inches high, on both sides of the car and in a contrasting color to ease in car identification.
 We encourage an additional smaller number on the passenger side top of the windshield, or on the hood.
 The corner workers need the numbers in case there’s a problem, and it’s hard to read little tiny numbers when you’re at speed.
 (Also remember, if the photographer can’t read your numbers, you won’t get your awesome pictures).

 Remove hubcaps and/or trim rings.